Complications of Diabetes

 Cardiovascular ComplicationsHigh blood glucose due to diabetes can cause damage to many parts of the body, including the heart.MORE

-Dental ComplicationsWhen thinking about diabetes we don’t often think of the health of our mouth, gums, and teeth, the same issues that high blood sugar can cause in other parts of our body can affect our mouth.MORE
+Dental ComplicationsWhen thinking about diabetes we don’t often think of dental health.
+High blood sugar can affect the health of our mouth, gums, and teeth.MORE

 Eye ComplicationsDiabetic eye disease, also known as retinopathy, is one of the most well-known complications of diabetes, people with diabetes often fear this complication, but the good news is there are many effecti...MORE

 Foot ComplicationsFollowing preventative foot-care recommendations can help prevent and/or delay the progression of serious foot complications.MORE